acorg/simple-slurm-loop/README.md

   the worker is finished, had an error, or needs to be run again.
 * `worker.sh` - Does the work.
-* `checker.sh` - Checks to see the result of the last `worker.sh` run and exits with a status indicating error, done, or continue.
+* `checker.sh` - Checks to see the result of the last `worker.sh` run and prints a status indicating error, done, or continue.
 * `cancel.sh` - Cancels (via the SLURM `scancel` command) the currently scheduled jobs, if any.
 * `common.sh` - Contains file name variables shared by other scripts.